fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 So basically you can use this Test Recorder tool to create Espresso tests.
 You might be thinking, then why did we go through how to do these stuff manually?!
 Well, there are a couple of reasons:
 - the generated tests, at least for me, still use deprecated ActivityTestRule instead of ActivityScenario
-- the generated tests, might still have issues in team, like syncronization with Okhttp and such.
+- the generated tests, might still have issues in them, like syncronization with Okhttp and such.
 - Some actions might be too specific, and you have to manually adjust the espresso test for it to work.

-All in all it is a good tool to get started on your test, but you probably still need to do manual modifications on it.
+All in all, it is a good tool to get started on your test, but you probably still need to do manual modifications on it.
 So personally I would suggest them for bigger tests, which would take too much time manually, and then do the adjustments while running the tests.

 Okay, but how do we do it?
 As it's written on the site, we select `Run > Record Espresso Test`.
 This will start the application on your device and you can do interactions with it.
 Such as writing into a text input.

 Then in the Studio you may add assertions.
 Assertions are espresso assertions, so you click on `Select an element from screenshot` and select what you want to check.
 It will highlight the element selected on the screenshot.
 Then it will automatically suggest some assertion, like what it's text.

 And that's all to it.

 You can check out `org.fnives.test.showcase.endtoend.LoginLogoutEndToEndTest` which was created with TestRecording and the modifications that needed to be added.
 > Note, the TestRule still should be switched out.

-That's all to it, with End-to-End tests you basically write the same as in Robolectric and SharedTests, only that the Tests shouldn't really use mocks.
+So End-to-End tests you basically write the same as in Robolectric and SharedTests, only that the Tests shouldn't use mocks or at least trying to minimize their usage, while in integration tests you may use Fakes more recently for speed.

 ##### Test Suits
 Your End-to-End tests or even your Instrumentation tests can be bundled into a TestSuit.
 This is usually used so some tests run together, one after another.
 An example I could think of is a Login Test at start, some Flow Tests and at the end a Logout Tests.